aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/textboxactivexcontrol/_index.md

 ```

-For the description of this property, please see [getTabKeyBehavior()](../../com.aspose.cells/textboxactivexcontrol\#getTabKeyBehavior--)
+Indicates whether tab characters are allowed in the text of the control.

 **Parameters:**
 | Parameter | Type | Description |